This Is Your New Beginning!Dec 13, 2022

 6. Repeat any or all of the above steps every single day until you find a new rhythm in your life.

-Eventually when you do find that new rhythm and make those changes you so desperately dream about, trust me, you will be able to look back at today (or at some other day now or in 2020) and say, “Damn, that really was the first day of the rest of my life!”
+Eventually when you do find that new rhythm and make those changes you so desperately dream about, trust me, you will be able to look back at today (or at some other day soon) and say, “Damn, that really was the first day of the rest of my life!”
 That was the beginning of a New Beginning for me!
+I'm so glad I embraced it!